metabase/metabase/docs/questions/query-builder/editor.md

 # The query builder

-This page covers how to ask a question using Metabase's graphical query builder.
+Metabase includes a graphical query builder that lets you build interactive charts.

-TODO: why the query builder:
+With the query builder you can:

+- Pick data
+- Join tables
+- Create custom columns
+- Filter data
+- Summarize and group data
+- Limit results

 When viewing a chart, you can also click through questions to explore the data in greater detail.